-Managing corruption risks in the supply chain is one of the hardest areas of anti-bribery controls to get right due diligence on third parties.
+Managing corruption risks in the supply chain is one of the hardest areas of anti-bribery controls to get right one of two things: conduct superficial due diligence on all third parties and suppliers or carry out more detailed investigations on a handful thought to pose the biggest risk."

-"Managing corruption risks in the supply chain is one of the hardest areas of anti-bribery controls to get right," says GoodCorporation director Michael Littlechild.
+"Managing corruption risks in the supply chain is one of the hardest areas of anti-bribery controls to get right,"says GoodCorporation director Michael Littlechild.